Quick Exit

 • physical damage

-• unexpected emergency surgical intervention
+• unexpected emergency intervention like a caesarean or instrumental birth

-• baby in NICU
+• baby in special care (NICU)

 We urge you to consider the following when trying to work out the best course of action: